semeongetachew/drinktype/README.md

-# Relaxio
+# DrinkSearcher

-Drink Searcher is a web app that allows potential customers to look up the specifics of the drinks.
+DrinkSearcher is a web app that allows potential customers to look up the specifics of the drinks.
 It was created using HTML5, CSS3, Javascript, and Reactjs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).